aneagoie/smart-brain-boost-api-dockerized/README.md

 4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API.
 5. You will also need to update Line 22 in server.js to your client app port (i.e. 3001)

+**Important:** if you are getting conflict erros, you should run `docker stop <container name>` that is already running in the background.
+**Important:** if you are getting other erros, you should run `docker-compose down` to bring everything down, and start over.

 To access backend's bash:
 Run `docker-compose exec smart-brain-api bash`